sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 ENTRYPOINT [ "python", "/hello.py" ]
 ```

 We can then build the image with `docker build -t hello .`.
-Notice how the output lists each command, along with a hash like `---> d99238ddfb1d` after it has run.
+Notice how the output lists each command, along with a hash like `---> d99238ddfb1d` after it has run?

 ```
 Step 1/4 : FROM alpine:3.7